Janyn Perez 1st-December 1361

 ‘You are being recruited as members of the shadow, whose name suggests that it intends to be everywhere, but be relatively unnoticed.
 Through dealings with organisations such as my own it achieves it’s objective.
 What we want to do this evening is to allow you to meet l’Aigle, or as she prefers to be called Aquila, which both mean ‘The Eagle’

-‘These are my lieutenants, Piers and William de Windsor, and yes,they are brothers and yes they have a military background.’
+‘These are my lieutenants, Henry d’vivar, also known as El Cid and William de Windsor also known as the Whisperer, and yes they have a military background.’

 Underneath the balcony was yet another door.
-Janyn opened the door and held it open whilst Piers and William passed through.
+Janyn opened the door and held it open whilst Henry and William passed through.
 The door was closed and there was the clear sound of it being locked, and the three men climbing the stairs.
-It was less than a minute before the three companions reemerged on the balcony.
+It was less than a minute before they reemerged on the balcony.

 There was now considerable disquiet amongst those below.

 ‘Why was the door locked , What are you doing to us”